scottoffen/fluenthttpclient/README.md

 ### Handling Json Deserializing in Failure

-If the request does not return a success status code, it might not be possible to deserialze the response body to the desired object.
+If the request does not return a success status code, it might not be possible to deserialize the response body to the desired object.
 In those cases, you can specify a default action that will occur **instead of the default deserialization** if the status code on the response is not a success status code.

 ```csharp {8}
 string response = await _client